tomdns/blog/articles/compute-game-of-life.md

 ![Types](../images/compute-game-of-life/sandgame.png)

 Here for the fire behaviour I used Conway's game of life, and it spreads to neighbour pixels if they're trees.
-This means in my TREE behaviour if any neighbour is a FIRE or a TREE_BURNING, it has a chance to become a TREE_BURNING aswell next iteration.
+So in my TREE behaviour if any neighbour is a FIRE or a TREE_BURNING, it has a chance to become a TREE_BURNING aswell next iteration.

 ```c++
     if(state == TREE)